 On the other hand, you feel irritated and sometimes resentful that you have to be the reliable one.
 Everyone seems to be fine letting you take the lead, and it's starting to get annoying.
 You think about saying something, but you talk yourself out of it by feeling guilty for not appreciating what you have.
 You care about your reputation, and the last thing you want is for people to think you're needy.

-Individual therapy can help align your choices with your values, set limits with others in a way that feels authentic to you, and help you see patterns and habits in your relationships.
+Therapy helps align your choices with your values, set limits with others in a way that feels authentic to you, and help you see patterns and habits in your relationships.
 You probably feel like you have to control things around you.
 But what if that need for control is actually holding you back?
 Look at all you're doing now.
 Imagine what you could do with the right help?

 Most often, I work with high-achieving individuals who are accustomed to hard work and success, but are frustrated because their standards feel too high for everyone around them.